AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 <img src="../diagrams/news-events.png" alt="drawing" width="275"/>

+Visualize Humans: powerful model, low throughput

-However, the raw stream of news events is very noisy -- humans are good at contextualizing information and understanding what is useful, but we aren't good at processing lots of content, and we don't scale well.
+However, a raw stream of news events is very noisy -- humans are good at contextualizing information and understanding what is useful, but we aren't good at processing lots of content, and we don't scale well.
+So we need automatic ways to filter the raw stream of events to only contain news that is relevant to us.
+One way of filtering is to use machine learning models for text classification, and to only subscribe to certain labels that are assigned by our models.

-Humans: powerful model, low throughput
+Thus

 In news intelligence, we may also make a distinction between tagging based on content or categories, and instantiating specific events such as terrorist attacks or geopolitical conflict.